 What causes cough?

 Many body systems may be sources for cough, including the lungs, voice box, nose, and even the stomach.
-Conditions that affect the lungs, like asthma can be a cause for cough.
-Chronic sinusitis is a nasal condition that can result in cough.
+Conditions that affect the lungs, like asthma can be a cause for it.
+Chronic sinusitis is a nasal condition that can also be a cause.
 Sometimes cough is related to postnasal drainage, which can be from conditions such as allergic or nonallergic rhinitis.
 Another cause for cough starts in the stomach and is called gastroesophageal reflux disease (GERD).
 A recent upper respiratory infection (URI) can sometimes lead to a lingering cough.
 Since there are so many different causes for cough, it may even be difficult for your doctor to figure out right away!

 What can help diagnosis cough?